Amish Peanut Butter Spread

 If you’ve ever been to an Amish church you will know exactly what I’m talking about when I mention creamy Amish peanut butter spread.
 Because it always gets served with the meal afterward.

-Most of the Singing and Preaching is in German
+Most of the Singing and Preaching are in German

-Church goes from eight or nine to twelve; with singing, two preachers take a turn to preach and one reads the Scriptures for that day.
-All that time we’d sit on hard, backless benches, as still and quiet as a mouse.
+Church goes from eight or nine to twelve o’clock (depending on your district).
+It takes a while to get through the slow songs, then two preachers take a turn to preach, and one reads the Scriptures for that day.
+And all that time we’d sit on hard, backless benches, as still and quiet as a mouse.

-The Old Order Amish preachers preach in a very sing-song voice which is quite conducive to falling asleep.
-But thankfully our preachers didn’t preach like that, although there were still always plenty of people dozing off.
+The Old Order Amish preachers preach in a very sing-song voice, which is quite conducive to falling asleep.
+But thankfully our New Order ministers didn’t preach like that, although there were still always plenty of people dozing off.

 Peanut butter spread for Amish Church Dinner

-After church, tables would be set up and everyone would have a turn to eat.
-And we’d always have pretty much the same kind of meal.
-I wrote about this on my Amish Gingersnap Cookie Recipe post (click here), so I won’t go into great detail again.
+After church, tables were set up, and everyone had a turn to eat.
+And we always had pretty much the same kind of meal.
+I wrote about this in my Amish Gingersnap Cookie Recipe post, so I won’t go into great detail again.

-Not everyone used the same Amish peanut butter spread recipe, but it was always similar.
+Not everyone used the same recipe for Amish peanut butter spread, but it was always similar.
 And we didn’t like when it was too runny because we wanted to pile it on thick.

 Amish Communion Services

 After lunch, there was more preaching on the crucifixion of Jesus.
-Then the preachers would pass out a small piece of bread to everyone, followed by a cup of grape juice that we would all take a sip from (yes, it is gross).
+Then the preachers would pass out a small piece of bread to everyone, followed by a cup of grape juice that we all took a sip from (they had to keep refilling the cup, and yes, it is gross).

-And to finish off the day, we would all take a turn to wash someone’s feet.
+And to finish the day, we all took turns washing each other’s feet.
 Men with men, women with women, and so forth.

 Mix sugars, molasses, and water.
-Bring to boil, and continue to boil over medium heat for two minutes.
+Bring to a boil, and continue to boil over medium heat for about two minutes.

 I used two kinds of molasses because some kinds of molasses have a stronger taste and I wanted some of that flavor, but not too strong.
 You can use molasses, corn syrup, or whatever you have on hand.